biggreenogre/mm2/README.md

   4. Load (or reload) the hid_magicmouse module after the update.

 After step 1, run "./magicmouse2_build.sh" to perform steps 2 through 4.

+Uninstall: Read the "magicmouse2_build.sh" script and reverse the steps performed.
+TL&DR: Restore the contents of the /lib/modules/${KERNEL_VER}/kernel/drivers/hid" dir from the backup.

 ToDo: